SamuABC/SamuABC/README.md

 ## AI-Tutor Website
 A Website developed by me and a colleague during my work as a student assistant at the Autonomous Learning Group of the University Tübingen.
 The AI tutor is a tool for university lectures where the professor can add exercises for the students.
 In every exercise, the student has to explain a specific topic from the lecture to an AI.
 The conversation then automatically gets checked for correctness and if everything was explained correctly, the student can submit the chat.
-Tutors can also view and then see the submitted chats.
+Tutors can view the submitted chats.
 The AI Tutor is already used by multiple computer science professors for their lectures.
 The repository is not public yet.